Adult Child of U.S. Citizen

 Understanding the complexities and challenges

 Navigating the immigration process for adult children of U.S. citizens can be complex and fraught with challenges.
-There are often lengthy waiting periods due to annual visa limitations, and the process can be further complicated by issues such as:
+There are often lengthy waiting periods due to annual visa limitations, and visa retrogression, which can cause priority dates to move backward, and the process can be further complicated by issues such as:

-Establishing a Qualifying Relationship: You must provide sufficient evidence to demonstrate the legitimate parent-child relationship.
+Establishing a Qualifying Relationship: You must provide sufficient evidence to demonstrate the legitimate parent-child relationship, including birth certificates, adoption decrees, DNA testing results if applicable, and other supporting documentation.

-Maintaining Eligibility: Remaining unmarried throughout the process is crucial, as getting married can significantly impact your eligibility.
+Maintaining Eligibility: Remaining unmarried throughout the process is crucial, as getting married can significantly impact your eligibility and may require your parents to file a new petition under a different category with longer wait times.

 Why-choose-us